-5.94-inch (151- by 151-mm) vertical sample.
+5.94 inch (151 by 151 mm) vertical sample.
 An adjustable power supply capable of producing 12.5 kVA will be provided.
 The heat flux over the specimen surface when set at 3.5 W/cm2 will be uniform within 5 percent and will be checked periodically and after each heating element change.
-Uniformity of heat flux density will be determined by heat flux sensor measurements at the center and at the four corners of the specimen surface.
+The uniformity of heat flux density will be determined by heat flux gauge measurements at the center and the four corners of the specimen surface.